Slow Cooker Pork Roast and Fresh Fried Apples (Recipes)

 Would you believe this gorgeous, crispy-edged, fall-apart-tender pork roast took all of 5 minutes to prepare?

-When you start with good ingredients, you can keep things really simple and allow the amazing flavors of pasture-raised pork to really shine.
+When you start with good ingredients, you can keep things simple and allow the amazing flavors of pasture-raised pork to truly shine.

 Serve with a side of Fresh Fried Apples for a fantastic dish that celebrates the advent of Fall.